Start anywhere, finish here!

 This learning may be composed of industry certifications, work experience, employer training programs, independent study, non-credit courses, volunteer or community service, or non-college courses or seminars.

-The CPLA Triangle (pictured right) illustrates how Credit for Prior Learning will be assessed from the top (Level 1) to the bottom (Level 3).
-Students must exhaust all options starting at Level 1 before moving on to the next level.
+The Credit for Prior Learning Assesement funnel illustrates how Credit for Prior Learning will be assessed from the top (Level 1) to the bottom (Level 3).

 Level 1